nikdelgado/Autogen/README.md

 The `ext` is required, the shortest filename is `_[class_type].[ext]`.

-the api templates have examples of all these features, render the UCI Message schema xsd and see the resulting files for an example of it working.
+the api templates have examples of all these features, render the sample Message schema xsd and see the resulting files for an example of it working.

 ## Usage

 *NOTE*: This application is intended to be run using poetry, but can be used with a python env or virtual env, use `requirements.txt` to setup up dependencies, and remove `poetry run` from the front of all the example commands.
-Inside BPN you can use a pre-built image with dependencies and source, live changes may require a dockerfile to extend YMMV.

 ### Poetry Install